burak0x01/findsecret/README.md

 ## Installation
 ### From Source
-1. Install Go on your system
+1. Install Go on your system (min v17.0.0 and GO111MODULE env should be "on")
 2. `go install github.com/burak0x01/findsecret@latest`

 ### From Binary